nim-lang/Nim/doc/manual.rst

 expression`.
 This is an expression whose value can be computed during semantic analysis of the code in which it appears.
-However, constant expressions are not limited to the capabilities of semantic analysis; they can use the substantial subset of the Nim language that is supported for compile-time execution.
+However, constant expressions are not limited to the capabilities of semantic analysis; they can use all Nim language features that are supported for compile-time execution.
 Compile-time execution is interleaved with semantic analysis as necessary.
 A constant's value cannot change after it is first computed.

-A constant expression must be composed of the following elements:
+Constant expressions can only depend on the following values and operations that are either built into the language or available during compilation of the constant expression:

 * literals
+* built-in operators
 * previously declared constants and compile-time variables
 * previously declared macros and templates
 * previously declared procedures that have no side effects beyond possibly modifying compile-time variables

-* operators representing such procedures
-* code blocks that can internally use all Nim features supported at compile time (the next section below), but that cannot refer to any external values beyond those listed above
+A constant expression can contain code blocks that may internally use all Nim features supported at compile time (as detailed in the next section below), but that cannot refer to any external values beyond those listed above.

-Constant expressions must adhere to the restrictions on compile-time execution described in `Restrictions on
-Compile-Time Execution <restrictions-on-compile-time-execution>`_.
+The ability to access and modify compile-time variables adds flexibility to constant expressions that may be surprising to those coming from other statically typed languages.
 For example, the following code echoes the beginning of the Fibonacci series **at compile time**.
-This is a demonstration of flexibility in defining constants, not a recommended style for solving this problem!
+(This is a demonstration of flexibility in defining constants, not a recommended style for solving this problem!)

 .. code-block:: nim
     :test: "nim c $1"